Robert Cormack

 Robert Cormack FRSE is a Scottish emeritus professor who retired in late 2009 from the UHI Millennium Institute.
 He taught at Queen's University, Belfast where his service spanned the troubles in Northern Ireland.
 He became a leading specialist and author on equal opportunities, discrimination and public policy in Northern Ireland.

 With his colleague, Professor Robert Osborne, Professor Cormack undertook much of the early research on the differences in education and employment between the two communities in Northern Ireland.
 This led to major changes in fair employment legislation and in the funding of Catholic schools.
 Appointments to his name include work in Europe dealing with issues such as globalisation and the universities; under-represented groups in higher education; the contribution of higher education to tolerance in European society, and the "brain drain."

+Professor Robert Cormack is now retired from academia, and spends considerable time living in Italy.

 Early life

+Cormack was born in Blantyre in Lanarkshire, and spent some of his youth living in the Greater Glasgow area before his family moved to Montrose on the North Eadt coast of Scotland.

-After graduating from Montrose Academy, Cormack earned an MA in sociology from the University of Aberdeen and did his graduate studies at Brown University.
+After graduating from Montrose Academy, Cormack earned an MA in sociology from the University of Aberdeen and moved to New York to embark upon his graduate studies at Brown University.
 Cormack received the Woodrow Wilson Fellowship in 1971.